-When we bet on races like the Pattison Canadian International, we tend to gravitate towards Bodog’s online racebook.
+When we bet on races like the Pattison Canadian International, we tend to gravitate towards any of the bookmakers form our recommended sportsbook list.
 Their streamlined betting services provide rapid updates that allow you respond to live odds updates and other trends.
-Bodog also provides a superb rebate program that gives you from 3% to 5% of your bets back into your account.
-They also have a variety of deposit bonuses and other promotions that increase the value of your betting dollar.

 2016 Canadian International Contenders

 The 2015 Canadian International (G1) lived up to its name and attracted a quality field of eleven turf horses representing five different countries.
 Cannock Chase, a four-year-old son of Lemon Drop Kid who was foaled in Kentucky but raced primarily in Europe, went to post as the favorite.

 Cannock Chase broke slowly but settled in the middle of the pack and raced just off of the rail.
 He showed a terrific turn of foot to quicken sharply as they approached the top of the stretch and kicked clear to win by 1 ½ lengths.
 The popular Canadian champion, Up with the Birds, briefly had the lead in the stretch but settled for second.